Summary and Current Status

 According to news reports, all of the individuals who were indicted in this case were accused of carrying out at least one activity listed in the indictment in order to overthrow the democratically elected government of Turkey.
 Alleged activities reportedly included setting up and leading a terrorist organization; attempting to destroy the government and parliament or hindering them from carrying our their duties; recording personal data and leaking footage of compromising, illegal recordings; acquiring, destroying, falsifying, and stealing secret documents on Turkish intelligence; and carrying explosives and firing weapons to threaten lives.
 Dr. Hilmioğlu was accused of “belonging to an illegal armed terrorist organization, illegally recording personal data and attempting to overthrow the government and the National Assembly; or attempting to prevent those organizations from performing their duties.”

 As noted in the summary section, dozens more defendants were charged over the years with membership in Ergenekon.
 Eventually, as the trial dragged on, the court fused all of the defendants into one mass trial consisting of 275 defendants.
 On August 5, 2013, the court finally issued verdicts in the case.
 The court acquitted 21 of the defendants, and the remainder were sentenced to lengthy sentences, including consecutive life sentences for some.
 Dr. Hilmioğlu was sentenced to 23 years in prison, including the four and a half years already spent in detention.
-He was ordered to remain in prison pending the outcome of his appeal.
+He was ordered to remain in prison pending the outcome of his appeal, where he stayed until his precautionary release on February 20, 2014.

 For suggestions of possible actions on this case, please contact the CHR at firstname.lastname@example.org